Overstatement-Net-Equivalent Risk-Limiting Audit: ONEAudit: Testing net overstatement does not require CVRs linked to ballot cards

 The random selection can be conducted in many ways, for instance, conceptually numbering the cards from 1 to 20,000, where cards 1--10,000 are the ballots with CVRs, ordered in some canonical way; cards 10,001--11,000 are the cards cast in precinct~1, starting with the top card in the stack; cards 11,001--12,000 are the cards cast in precinct~2, starting with the top card in the stack; etc. Auditors draw random numbers between 1 and 20,000, and retrieve the corresponding card.
 Alternatively, if the resulting number is between 1 and 10,000, retrieve the corresponding card; but if the number is larger, draw a ballot at random from the precinct that numbered card belongs to, for instance, using the $k$-cut method \cite{sridharRivest20}.
 That approach avoids counting into large stacks of ballots.

+Table~\ref{tab:hetero} summarizes expected audit sample sizes.
 If there had been a CVR for every card and the results were exactly correct, the sample size for a standard CLCA with risk limit 5\% would be about 125 cards.
-A BPA at risk limit 5\% would examine about 2,300 cards on average.
-A BLCA (treating individual cards as batches for those with CVRs) would examine about 7250 cards on average, using sampling with probability proportional to an error bound and the Kaplan-Markov test \cite{stark09b}.
-For ONEAudit, the expected sample size is about 800 cards: about 6.4 times as many as a CLCA using real CVRs for every card, but about 1/3 as many as a BPA would need, and about 1/9 as many as a BLCA would need.
+A BPA at risk limit 5\% would examine about 2,300 cards.
+A BLCA (treating individual cards as batches for those with CVRs) using sampling with probability proportional to an error bound and the Kaplan-Markov test \cite{stark09b} would examine about 7250 cards on average in the 900/100 scenario and 5300 in the 990/10 scenario.
+For ONEAudit, the expected sample size is about 800 cards in the 900/100 scenario and 170 in the 990/10 scenario.
+As preferences within precincts become more homogeneous, ONEAudit approaches the efficiency of CLCA.

-When voters' preferences within precincts are homogeneous, ONEAudit does better, because the ONE CVRs are more accurate for the cards in that precinct.
-For instance, if each precinct had 990~votes for one candidate and 10~for the other, the ONE CVRs are correct or almost correct for the vast majority of cards (19,900 of 20,000).
-The expected ONEAudit sample size drops to about 170 cards versus 2,300 for BPA (more than a 13-fold advantage), 5300 for batch-level comparison (more than a 31-fold advantage), and only 36\% more than the 125 cards CLCA would inspect if there had been an accurate CVR for every card.
-Indeed, if the voters are unanimous and precinct subtotals are correct, ONE CVRs match every MVR, and the audit is as efficient as ``pure'' CLCA that uses accurate CVRs provided by the voting system.
-These results are summarized in table~\ref{tab:hetero}.